prufrock/explore-php-sqlsrv/readme.md

 ```

 The `DB_PASSWORD` above is the one used in the example docs for running the SQL Server container(so don't get any ideas!).

+All of the examples are written as unit tests.
+I like this as a way to present how the SQL commands work because unit tests have a neat way of laying things out.

+You get the setup and tear down as well as a way to check that the result of the command is what you expect with the assertions.
+There's also the added bonus that as the SQL driver gets upgraded failing tests will highlight any changes.